Tawfiqh/DrivingGameV1/README.md

 ## Features

-- **Smooth Car Physics**: Realistic steering and velocity mechanics with configurable max speed and steering angles
+- **Smooth Car Driving**: "Realistic" steering and velocity mechanics with configurable max speed and steering angles
 - **Procedural Road Generation**: Infinite roads that generate as you drive
 - **Dynamic Environment**: Trees populate on both sides of the road as you progress
-- **Top-Down 2D Rendering**: Clean canvas-based rendering with proper coordinate transformations
+- **Top-Down 2D Rendering**: Canvas-based rendering with coordinate transformations
 - **Keyboard Controls**: Intuitive WASD or arrow key controls
 - **TypeScript**: Fully typed codebase for better maintainability